 The Directions Questionnaire will also ask if you agree to your claim being referred to the Small Claims Mediation Service.
 If both parties agree to this, then a mediation appointment will be organised by telephone and a mediator will attempt to reach a settlement over the course of an hour or so.

 The HMCTS Small Claims Mediation Service is free of cost so should be seriously considered as an option.
-Also, mediation appointments will be available quicker than court hearings and you won't incur the Hearing Fee if the claim is settled at mediation.
+Also, mediation appointments will be available quicker than a court hearing and you won't incur the Hearing Fee if the claim is settled at mediation.
+It is expected that mediation will become a compulsory step in the small claims process in the future.
+As it is seen as an opportunity to settle disputes quickly and free up court time.
 If mediation fails, then the claim will proceed to a hearing and the Hearing Fee will become due.
 Small Claims Expert Costs.

 Depending on your dispute, you may require an expert to provide evidence to support your claim.
 You will need the court to grant permission to use an expert and if permission is granted you will then need to pay the expert to produce written evidence.